terintealexandrin18/p1ebike/README.md

   - W3C Markup Validator found:
     - A duplicate ID, which was promptly transformed into a Class to fix the issue.
     - A section without a header, so a hidden header was added to rectify the issue.
-    - An issue with the dropdown service, which was resolved by adding an additional option labeled "none" with no value.
+    - An issue with the dropdown service, which was resolved by adding an additional option labelled "none" with no value.
     - Trailing slash on void elements; automatically added by Codeinstitute template.
 Fixed by contacting Codeinstitute and changed the "settings.json file"
 - W3C CSS Validator found no issues on the final website.